-These satay chicken sticks require no peanut sauce just our easy, tasty Satay Chicken Spice Rub which is a breeze to make you most likely have the spices in your cupboard right now.
+These satay chicken sticks require no peanut sauce or coconut milk, just our easy, tasty Satay Chicken Spice Rub which is a breeze to make and you most likely have the spices in your cupboard right now.
+They can be eaten as a main dish or a starter and the leftovers are great the next day.

 One of our local butcher’s sold these Chicken Sticks with a dry Satay rub coating, they were so delicious I wanted to make them myself.
-After a bit of experimenting I came up with a combination of spices that is pretty close to his satay chicken sticks.
+After a bit of experimenting I came up with a combination of spices that is pretty close to his chicken satay recipe.

 Easy Satay Chicken Sticks